LeidenUniversityLibrary/digmanclass/glossary.md

 ------------

 With a nota-sign the reader expressed that a passage was noteworthy or deserved a closer read.
-The manicula (Latin for \'little hand\') was another means to do so.
-As with \'nota-signs\', the actual form of the pointing finger varies considerably.
+The manicula (Latin for 'little hand') was another means to do so.
+As with 'nota-signs', the actual form of the pointing finger varies considerably.
 Readers may have had their own unique design to distinguish their hands from those of other readers.